London fashion designers show twist on British summers

 Wellington boot maker Hunter used British music festivals as a starting point for its collection, which featured camouflage dresses and vinyl raincoats.

-Designers also looked to artists and paintings for inspiration at Holly Fulton and Jasper Conran, playing with color, prints and detailed embellishment and embroidery.
+Designers also looked to artists and paintings for inspiration at Holly Fulton and Jasper Conran, playing with colour, prints and detailed embellishment and embroidery.

 "There is an element of fantasy coming (into collections) and a surreal beauty," said O'Shea.
 "There's something a little bit darker to it which I think is a continuation from fall," he added.